Vila Franca do Campo

 Vila Franca do Campo (/pt/) is a Portuguese town on the island of São Miguel in the Autonomous Region of the Azores.
-It covers an area of 78.00 km² and has a population of 10,323 inhabitants (2021).

-The municipality is divided into 6 parishes and is bordered to the north by the municipality of Ribeira Grande, to the east by Povoação, to the west by Lagoa, and to the south it has a coastline along the Atlantic Ocean.
+It covers an area of 78.00 km^{2} and has a population of 10,323 inhabitants (2021).
+The municipality is divided into six parishes and is bordered to the north by the municipality of Ribeira Grande, to the east by Povoação, to the west by Lagoa, and to the south it has a coastline along the Atlantic Ocean.

-The town is located at a latitude of 37.71667 (37°41') North and a longitude of 25.433 (25°26') West.
-In front of Vila Franca do Campo, approximately 1,200 metres from the Tagarete port, lies the Ilhéu de Vila Franca (Vila Franca Islet), a coastal tuff cone strongly lithified, which contains within it an almost perfectly circular flooded caldera.
+The Vila Franca Islet, an uninhabited coastal tuff cone, lies 1,200 m from Vila Franca do Campo.
 Since 1993, the Ilhéu de Vila Franca has been a natural reserve and remains an important summer destination.